CenturyLinkCloud/PublicKB/Cloud Application Manager/Cloud Optimization/partner-cloud-integration-azure-deleteCustomerAccount.md

 * Your first and last name (must be a user registered with CenturyLink for the account)
 * Your company's name
 * Your request to delete your Azure Customer account and your reason for the request.
+* If you are transferring to a new CSP, request that CenturyLink provide the following information so that you can complete the form.

+CSP Partner name
+CSP Microsoft ID
+Country/Region
+Address Line 1
+Address Line 2
+City
+State/Province
+Zip/Postal code
+Email address
+Contact name (last and first name)
+Phon
+Fax